ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- eval_f